-- a) I have reviewed the Report on the Effectiveness of Internal Control over Financial Reporting as of 31 December 2024 of Access Bank Plc ("the Bank") and its subsidiaries (together "the Group"); - Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report; - c) Based on my knowledge, the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of the entity as of, and for, the periods presented in this report; - d) The Bank and Group's other certifying officer and I: - 1) are responsible for establishing and maintaining internal controls; - have designed such internal controls and procedures, or caused such internal controls and procedures to be designed under our supervision, to ensure that material information relating to the Bank, and its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared; - 3) have designed such internal control system, or caused such internal control system to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS Accounting Standards; - 4) have evaluated the effectiveness of the Group's internal controls and procedures as of a date within 90 days prior to the report and presented in this report our conclusions about the effectiveness of the internal controls and procedures, as of the end of the period covered by this report based on such evaluation. - e) The Group's other certifying officer and I have disclosed, based on our most recent evaluation of internal control system, to the Bank's auditors and the audit committee: - That there are no significant deficiencies or material weaknesses in the design or operation of the internal control system which are reasonably likely to adversely affect the Group's ability to record, process, summarize and report financial information; and - That there is no fraud, whether or not material, that involves management or other employees who have a significant role in the Group's internal control system. - f) The Group's other certifying officer and I have identified, in the report whether or not there were significant changes in internal controls or other facts that could significantly affect internal controls subsequent to the date of our evaluation.
+b) Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period severed by this report.

+with respect to the period covered by this report;

+c) Based on my knowledge, the financial statements, and other financial information included in this report, fairly present in all material respects the financial condition, results of operations and cash flows of the entity as of, and for, the periods presented in this report;

+d) The Bank and Group's other certifying officer and I:

+1) are responsible for establishing and maintaining internal controls;

+2) have designed such internal controls and procedures, or caused such internal controls and procedures to be designed under our supervision, to ensure that material information relating to the Bank, and its consolidated subsidiaries, is made known to us by others within those entities, particularly during the period in which this report is being prepared;

+3) have designed such internal control system, or caused such internal control system to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS Accounting Standards;

+4) have evaluated the effectiveness of the Group's internal controls and procedures as of a date within 90 days prior to the report and presented in this report our conclusions about the effectiveness of the internal controls and procedures, as of the end of the period covered by this report based on such evaluation.

+e) The Group's other certifying officer and I have disclosed, based on our most recent evaluation of internal control system, to the Bank's auditors and the audit committee:

+- That there are no significant deficiencies or material weaknesses in the design or operation of the internal control system which are reasonably likely to adversely affect the Group's ability to record, process, summarize and report financial information; and - 2) That there is no fraud, whether or not material, that involves management or other employees who have a significant role in the Group's internal control system.

+f) The Group's other certifying officer and I have identified, in the report whether or not there were significant changes in internal controls or other facts that could significantly affect internal controls subsequent to the date of our evaluation.

+Name:

+Roosevelt Ogbonna

+Designation:

-Name: Designation: Roosevelt Ogbonna Chief Executive Officer
+Chief Executive Officer